tiltedphoques/gitbook-wiki/general-information/features.md

 ### Player map markers/waypoints

 For easier exploration players can set custom map waypoints which everybody in the party can see.

+### "Reveal other players" button

+You can press `F4` to toggle the "reveal other players" feature.
+This marks other players with a green, magical effect, which allows you to see your friends through the walls.
+Pressing `F4` again toggles this feature off (though it takes a couple of seconds for the effect to fully disappear).

 ### Mod policy